ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Here's how it goes.
 We first create our packets by running an quantum error correcting code on the input.
-We're doing this because we cannot completely prevent packet losses from happening.
+We're doing this because we cannot completely prevent packet losses from happening, as we discussed earlier.
-By using error correction, as long as most of these do arrive at P2 we'll be fine.
+So by using error correction, as long as most of these do arrive at P2 we'll be fine.

 Our network is initialized as a complete graph like this.
 We now try to route these packets from P1 to P2.